Glossary Of Terms

 IAS – International Accounting Standards.
 IAS represent a number of regulations and guidelines formulated by the IASB with the intention of achieving internationally comparable financial statements.

 ASB – Accounting Standards Board.
 The ASB is a body whose role it is to set accounting standards.
-The ASB also seeks to collaborate with international accounting standard-setting bodies in order to both influence the progress of International Accounting Standards (IAS) and to ensure that the standards it pass are in keeping with international developments.
+The ASB also seeks to collaborate with international accounting standard-setting bodies in order to both influence the progress of International Accounting Standards (IAS) and to ensure that the standards it passes are in keeping with international developments.

 HCA – Historic Cost Accounting.
 HCA is an accounting convention by which assets are valued and depreciated based on their cost at the point of purchase.